-Please note that we only allow connections to port 22 so far.
-Later, we will also enable ports 80 (HTTP) and 443 (HTTPS), so people can connect to your website.
-If you don’t plan to run a web server but other server software, only allow the according port number(s).
+Please note that we only allowed connections to port 22 so far.
+Later, we will also allow access to the ports 80 (HTTP) and 443 (HTTPS), so people can connect to your website.
+If you don’t plan to run a web server but other server software, only allow the port numbers needed for this software.

 Step 2: Create a non-root account

 A basic security measure of all operating systems is to use non-root accounts for the most time.
-This ensures that an attacker doesn’t get all privileges if he exploits a program which runs in a non-root context.
+This ensures that attackers don’t get all privileges if they exploit a program that runs in a non-root context.

-# adduser [username].
+On Debian, enter sudo adduser [username].
 You will be prompted for a new password twice.
-Skip the user information by pressing Enter several times if you are the only user of this server and confirm this by pressing
+Skip the user information by pressing “Enter” several times if you are the only user on this server and confirm this by pressing Y.

 Step 3: Harden your SSH configuration

 By default, SSH allows you to log in as “root” and you only need a password.
-It is considered more secure to allow only non-root users and use keys instead of passwords.
+It is considered more secure to allow only non-root users and use cryptographic keys instead of passwords.
 Furthermore, there are dozens of legacy algorithms allowed by default which we disable.

 Step 3a: Switch from passwords to keys

-Generate a key pair on your client, not on your server:
+Generate a key pair on your local client:

 Now, you have to copy the public key to the server by using the following command:ssh-copy-id -i ~/.ssh/id_[servername].pub [username]@[IP-address-of-your-server]